French Apple Pie

 • Pink Lady – tangy with a hint of sweetness and excellent firmness.

 You can also experiment by mixing apple varieties for a more complex flavor profile.
-For instance, pairing a tart apple like Granny Smith with a sweeter one like Honeycrisp can elevate the overall taste of the tart.
+For instance, pairing a tart apple like Granny Smith with a sweeter one, such as Honeycrisp, can elevate the overall taste of the tart.

 Using up old apples for baking works just fine in recipes like Apple Crumble or Healthy Cinnamon Apple Muffins, but not this one.